Navigation

 • feeling unmotivated to try treatments for your pain

-Having lower back pain can be frustrating, but trying to stay positive in how you manage it can help you to recover faster.
+If you have lower back pain it can be frustrating, but try to stay positive as it can help you to recover faster.
 Try to keep up with your normal routines and social activities as much as possible.
-Getting out and spending time with friends or doing an activity can really help.
+Get out and spend time with friends or do an activity, as it can really help.

 Treatment options for lower back pain

-If you see a physiotherapist or GP for lower back pain, they will probably encourage you to try the self-help measures outlined above first.
-They can also advise you on what exercises you can do to help your back, or may refer you to a group exercise programme.
-But if your pain doesn’t improve, they may be able to recommend other options you can try.
-They can also refer you to a specialist if necessary.
+If you see a physiotherapist or GP for lower back pain, they’ll probably encourage you to try the self-help measures above first.
+They can also advise you on some lower back pain exercises you can do to help your back, or may refer you to a group exercise programme.
+If your pain doesn’t improve, they may be able to recommend other lower back pain treatment options you can try, and can refer you to a specialist if necessary.

 Medicines

-If over-the-counter NSAIDs don’t help, your GP may offer you different medicines for pain relief.
-These may include a medicine called codeine, either on its own or with paracetamol.
+If over-the-counter NSAIDs don’t help, your GP may offer you different medicines for pain relief, to take alongside self-help measures.
+These may include a medicine called codeine.
 You should usually only take this medicine for a very short time, as you may become dependent on it.
 Your GP may also offer you a short course of a muscle relaxant.

-Always read the patient information that comes with your medicine carefully.
-If you have any questions about your medicines or how to take them, ask your pharmacist.
+Always read the patient information that comes with your medicine.
+If you have any questions about your medicines or how to take them, ask a pharmacist.

 Physical therapies

-Your GP may refer you for physiotherapy for lower back pain, or you may be able to self-refer (see the When to seek help section above).
+Your GP may refer you for physiotherapy for lower back pain, or you may be able to refer yourself.
 A physiotherapist can help in lots of ways with lower back pain.
-These may include:
+They may:

-• advising on lower back exercises to improve your movement, muscle strength, posture and flexibility
+• give you some lower back exercises to improve your movement, muscle strength, posture, and flexibility

-• helping with pain management, using various therapies, such as ice, heat and ultrasound
+• help with pain management by using various therapies, such as ice, heat, and ultrasound

-• providing ‘hands on’ (manual) therapy, such as massage or spine manipulation
+• provide ‘hands on’ (manual) therapy, such as massage or spine manipulation

-You may also wish to try other options such as chiropractic treatment or osteopathy for back pain.
+You may want to try other options, such as chiropractic treatment or osteopathy for back pain.
 These treatments aren’t usually available on the NHS.
-Be sure to do your research before trying anything new and find a registered practitioner.
+Be sure to do your research before you try anything new and find a registered practitioner.

 Psychological therapy

 It can be difficult to stay positive when you’ve had back pain for a long time.
-But staying positive as well as keeping active can help you recover and avoid back pain becoming long term.
+But if you stay positive and keep active, it can help you recover and prevent back pain becoming long term.

 If negative feelings are hampering your recovery, you may benefit from some psychological support for lower back pain.
-Your doctor may suggest a talking therapy called cognitive behavioural therapy (CBT) alongside exercise.
+Your doctor may suggest cognitive behavioural therapy (CBT) alongside exercise.
 This can help you to understand and change the way you react to and cope with pain.
 You may also find relaxation techniques, such as breathing exercises useful.

 Injections and other procedures